FOREX-Dollar heads for weekly gain as pandemic recovery stalls

 By Tom Westbrook

-SINGAPORE, Oct 16 (Reuters) - The dollar was headed for its best week of the month on Friday, as surging coronavirus cases and stalled progress toward U.S. stimulus had nervous investors seeking safe assets.
+SINGAPORE, Oct 16 (Reuters) - The yen rose and the dollar was headed for its best week of the month on Friday, as surging coronavirus cases and stalled progress toward U.S. stimulus had investors seeking safe assets.

 As fresh curbs to combat COVID-19 were introduced in Europe and Britain, the world's reserve currency surged to a two-week high of 93.910 against a basket of currencies =USD.
-It held just below that peak in Asian morning trade.
+It held just below that peak in the Asia session.

+The safe-haven yen JPY= crept back toward a two-week high it hit on Wednesday and last traded at 105.24 per dollar.
+The Australian dollar slipped 0.3% and other majors nursed losses.

 London enters a tighter COVID-19 lockdown from midnight, which with a curfew in Paris leaves two of Europe's largest cities living under state-imposed restrictions.